 Migrating Discoverer SQL to Power BI

-How does a Discoverer report look in Power BI?
+How do Discoverer reports look when converted to Power BI?

 Considerations when migrating from Discoverer to Power BI

 The Discoverer to Power BI migration path is the least intensive in terms of cost, time, and resources.
-In many cases, we have helped clients migrate from Discoverer to Power BI in conjunction to an internal Windows OS, desktop, or hardware upgrade, or Office365 migration project.
-These initiatives can be executed simultaneously without exceeding budget or requiring a significant commitment from client resources (should the client decide to hire a third party consulting company to lead the migration).
+In many cases, we have helped clients migrate from Discoverer to Power BI in conjunction with an internal Windows OS, desktop, hardware upgrade, or Office365 migration project.
+These initiatives can be executed simultaneously without exceeding the budget or requiring a significant commitment from client resources (should the client decide to hire a third-party consulting company to lead the migration).

 SQL Extraction - Once the SQL is extracted from Discoverer, it can be manually migrated into Power BI.
 Power BI does not allow users to automatically import bulk, raw SQL.